ishans1ngh/CP/replit.md

 - Redesigned layout to accommodate three boxes in responsive grid
 - Enhanced UI with new card styles and animations
 - Improved mobile responsiveness
+- Made all boxes uniform size (380px × 500px minimum) for visual consistency
+- Fixed HTTPS endpoint for WeatherAPI to resolve security issues

 ## User Preferences
 - Default city: Pune (can be changed by entering any city name)